chgebhardt/picam_sync_neuro/README.md

 3️⃣ Video Recording on both Pis:

 - VNC into both Pis
-- run [camera_preview.py](https://github.com/chgebhardt/picam_sync_neuro/blob/main/code/raspberry_pis/camera_preview.py) from Thonny or python editor of choice.
+- run [camera_preview.py](https://github.com/chgebhardt/picam_sync_neuro/blob/main/code/raspberry_pis/camera_preview.py) from within Thonny or a python editor of choice.
 You should be able to see the blinking LED.
 - open a terminal in each Pi
 - then modify the config.yaml according your needs (has to be the same on both Pis):
   ```